CLEAR: Causal Learning Framework For Robust Histopathology Tumor Detection Under Out-Of-Distribution Shifts: Introduction

 \section{Introduction}

-A significant challenge limiting the real-world applicability of the integration of whole slide images (WSI) with machine learning techniques is the out-of-distribution (OOD) problem which occurs when the data at test time is different in distribution from the training data.
-In the context of histopathology, the diverse range of scanners and equipment employed for image capture, coupled with varying staining techniques across laboratories, introduces variations in illumination and color characteristics \cite{rashmi2022breast}.
-Stacke \textit{et al.} \cite{stacke2020measuring} reported a significant degradation in model performance under various domain shifts in H\&E-stained images.
+A key challenge that limits the real-world use of whole slide image (WSI) analysis with machine learning is the out-of-distribution (OOD) problem.
+This problem occurs when the data at test time differ from the data used for training.
+In histopathology, scanners, imaging devices, and staining protocols vary across laboratories.
+These differences cause changes in illumination and color characteristics \cite{rashmi2022breast}.
+Stacke et al. \cite{stacke2020measuring} showed that such domain shifts significantly reduce model performance on H\&E-stained images.

-Several approaches have been proposed to reduce domain shift errors.
-Stain color normalization tries to reduce stain variation by standardizing the appearance of the color distribution of the training and test images \cite{vahadane2016structure, macenko2009method, reinhard2001color, bentaieb2017adversarial, khan2014}.
-Meanwhile, some approaches show the importance of color stain augmentation in increasing generalizability by diversifying image appearances presented to the model during training \cite{tellez2019quantifying, yamashita2021learning, pohjonen2022augment}.
-However, most of these approaches either aim to learn domain-invariant features or align the color distributions between source and target domains.
+Recently, several methods have been proposed to reduce domain shift errors.
+Stain color normalization minimizes stain variation by standardizing the color distribution between training and test images \cite{vahadane2016structure, macenko2009method, reinhard2001color}.
+Other studies highlight the role of stain color augmentation in improving generalization by exposing the model to diverse image appearances during training \cite{tellez2019quantifying, yamashita2021learning, pohjonen2022augment}.
+However, most existing methods focus on learning domain-invariant features or aligning color distributions between the source and target domains.

+We recognize that histopathology datasets from different domains may contain domain-specific features that influence model predictions.
+However, the underlying causal relationships represented by semantic features remain consistent across environments.
+These causal factors provide stable reasoning for prediction.
+Motivated by this idea, we propose CLEAR, a \underline{C}ausal \underline{LEAR}ning framework for robush histopathology tumor detection under out-of-distribution shifts.
+It applies the front-door principle by formulating transformation strategies that explicitly account for mediators and observed tissue slides.
+To evaluate the effectiveness of CLEAR, we conduct experiments on the CAMELYON17 and a private histopathology datasets.
+Overall, our contributions are summarized as follows: